 These certificate programs are not terminal programs if you wish to continue working toward your associate or bachelor's degree.
 You may pursue a degree and certificate(s) simultaneously or pursue a degree after completing the certificate(s), but the application for any certificate(s) completed while in progress toward the associate or bachelor's degree must be submitted before award of the degree.
 If you apply for your certificate after your degree has been awarded, additional coursework will be required to complete the certificate.
+You are responsible for notifying UMUC of your intention to complete certificate work before you complete your last course.
+(The application for the credential is available at my.umuc.edu.)
 Contact your academic advisor for more information.

-The individual certificate coursework requirements specified in the following section are applicable to students enrolling on or after 1 August 2018.
+The individual certificate coursework requirements specified in the following section are applicable to students who begin continuous enrollment on or after 1 August 2019.